kschltz/lanchonete/README.md

     $ kubectl apply -f k8s/postgre/ && kubectl apply -f k8s/lanchonete/

+#### kubernetes development
+If you are using minikube you can run the following helper script to start a fresh minikube and load everything you need:

+        $ ./bin/minikube-ground-up.sh
+It will:
+- 1 - Delete the current minikube
+- 2 - Create a new minikube
+- 3 - build the app image
+- 4 - loag de image
+- 5 - apply the k8s files
+- 7 - enable the metrics addon
+- 8 - open up minikube tunnel for connectivity

 ### Docker compose
 From the root of the project, run: